 PG.
-2 NO. 22-036
+2 NO. 24-218

-- 4. Authorize RAP's General Manager to enter into a Memorandum of Understanding (MOU) in connection with the award of Grant funds, herein included as Attachment 1, with the County for a term of one year, subject to approval of the City Attorney as to form; - 5.
-Authorize RAP's Chief Accounting Employee to establish the necessary account and/or to appropriate funding received within "Recreation and Parks Grant" Fund 205 to accept the JJCPA Grant funds in the approximate amount of Six Hundred Nine Thousand, Four Hundred Forty-Three Dollars (\$609,443.00) for the CLASS Parks YEIP; and - 6.
+- 5. Authorize RAP's Chief Accounting Employee to establish the necessary account and/or to appropriate funding received within "Recreation and Parks Grant" Fund 205 to accept the JJCPA Grant funds in the approximate amount of \$660,000.00 for the CLASS Parks YEIP; and - 6.
 Authorize RAP's General Manager or designee to make technical corrections as necessary to carry out the intent of this Report.